lentschi/ngx-ellipsis/README.md

 As you can see, you need to define the dimensions of your element yourself. (ngx-ellipsis doesn't automatically add any element styles.)
 But of course you don't need to use fixed widths/heights like in these examples.
 Flex layout shold work just fine for example.

-### Note
+### Module import

-Should you not be using [angular standalone components](https://blog.angular-university.io/angular-standalone-components/) in your project (available since angular 16), see [old instructions](https://github.com/lentschi/ngx-ellipsis/blob/v4.1.4/README.md#installation) on how to import it in `AppModule`.
+Should you not be using [angular standalone components](https://blog.angular-university.io/angular-standalone-components/) in your project (available since angular 16), import `EllipsisModule` in your module instead - see [old instructions](https://github.com/lentschi/ngx-ellipsis/blob/v4.1.4/README.md#installation) for an example.

 ### Extra options